KathySnider/volunteer-scheduler/README.md

 docker run -d -p 3000:3000 -e PUBLIC_API_URL="http://your-api:8080/query" volunteer-frontend
 ```

-The web application will be available at http://localhost:3000
+The web application will be available at `http://localhost:3000`

 ### Stopping Services

 ```bash
 docker-compose down
 ```

-#### To also remove volumes - which deletes all data:
+To also remove volumes - which **deletes all data**:
 ```bash
 docker-compose down -v
 ```